Michael Hartono net worth

 Michael and his brother Robert Budi are the owners of Djarum, a kretek factory that their father Oei Wie Gwan passed away from in 1963.

-After growing the company to a massive conglomerate, they became the richest people in the nation after growing the company to a massive conglomerate that included Bank Central Asia, electronics, plantations, and numerous assets.
+After growing the company into a massive conglomerate, they became the richest people in the nation after growing the company into a massive conglomerate that includes Bank Central Asia, electronics, plantations, and numerous assets.

 Michael alone has a net worth of about $10 billion.